varunk08/book_notes/programming/effective_modern_cpp.md

 Runtime: use `typeid(variable).name()` in a `printf`
 `std::type_info::name` from IDEs is not reliable.
 The better alternate is Boost's TypeIndex library.
 `boost::typeindex::type_id_with_cvr` takes the type as a template argument and does not remove const, volatile or reference qualifiers.

+#### 5: Prefer `auto` to explicit type declarations:
+apparently dereferenced iterators type is known only to the compiler. so use auto to dereference an iterator and use by value.